-- Benefits that specify that Preauthorization is required; and - 2.
+- 1. Benefits that specify that Preauthorization is required; and - 2.
 Procedures listed in the Preauthorization Medical Treatments List.

-Members are responsible for obtaining preauthorization.
-Failure to obtain the required Preauthorization prior to receiving services will result in pended claims and a review for medical necessity.
+Covered Persons are responsible for obtaining preauthorization.
 If We find the services not medically necessary, You may be responsible for the full cost of the services.

-To request a preauthorization Member or Member's provider must call the Preauthorization phone number provided on the website.
-Preauthorization does not guarantee that services/supplies/medications Member receives are Covered Medical Expenses or that those medical expenses will be paid.
+To request a preauthorization Covered Person or Covered Person's provider must call the Preauthorization phone number provided on the website.
+Preauthorization does not guarantee that services/supplies/medications Covered Person receives are Covered Medical Expenses or that those medical expenses will be paid.